jquery/contribute.jquery.org/pages/style-guide/css.md

  - Avoid cascading selectors that are more than 3 selectors long.
  - Avoid unnecessary cascading selectors.
  - Use shorthand properties when possible.
- 	-Instead of writing out `padding-left: 10px; padding-right: 10px; padding-top: 20px; padding-bottom: 5px;`, shorten it to one rule: `padding: 20px 10px 5px 10px;`.
+  - Instead of writing out `padding-left: 10px; padding-right: 10px; padding-top: 20px; padding-bottom: 5px;`, shorten it to one rule: `padding: 20px 10px 5px 10px;`.
 However, if you're only changing the left padding, then it is appropriate to use `padding-left`.
  - Omit leading zeros in decimal values.
  - Use double quotes instead of single quotes.
  - Always have a semicolon at the end of each ruleset.